airladon/FigureOne/README.md

 # FigureOne

-Draw, animate and make interactive shapes, text, plots and equations.
+Draw, animate and interact with shapes, text, plots and equations.

 The library used to draw interactive figures at <a href="https://www.thisiget.com">thisiget.com</a>.